Adriannom/fvtt-module-table-ninja/README.md

 ## Usage

-Click on the new ninja icon on the scene controls.
+In the tables tab on the top right of Foundry select the tables tab.
+Add a folder named "Table Ninja".
+Put some tables in there, and click on the new ninja icon on the scene controls.

 ## Credits